 The hourly worker which must stay in the general area and work the job.
-He/She is looking for free options for places to spend their nights although people are finding it more difficult over time thanks to local ordinances or laws preventing sleeping in a vehicle within city limits.
-Camping is one of the hardest things to deal with in this situation.
-Even though the hourly worker may get away with some free camping within city limits (aka, Stealth Camping) eventually he/she will have to pay for a place to sleep.
+He/She is looking for free (or near-free) options for places to spend their nights although it is becoming more difficult over time thanks to local ordinances or laws preventing sleeping in a vehicle within city limits.
+Camping location is one of the hardest things to deal with in this situation.
+Even though the hourly worker may get away with some free camping within city limits – aka, “Stealth Camping” – eventually he/she will have to pay for a place to sleep.
 Sometimes Craig’s List can help find that place with a local willing to rent out a driveway or small plot of land for cheap.
-Local fraternal organization (Moose, Elk, Eagles, etc) may take you in to their parking lot with an annual membership (and some monthly donations to keep everyone happy).
-Some may even have electricity and water available.
-Lastly, you can simply rent a cheap room if things get real tough (freezing winters, or very hot summers) for a few months.
-I have done them all in my time as a van-dweller and usually find places for free (moving each night) or a paid location for under $300 a month.
+Local fraternal organization (Moose, Elk, Eagles, etc) may take you in to their parking lot with an annual membership (and some monthly donations).
+One can usually find single overnight locations for free, or a paid location – be it a campground, RV park, or driveway – for under $300 a month.

 There was a 6-month period that I lived behind a local Moose Lodge and worked at he Gym which was next door to the Lodge.
 I earned an additional pay check, on top of my normal work online, and donating a few hundred per month to the Lodge as thanks for letting me stay.
 The rest went directly into my savings for rainy days.
 I even got my gym membership for free which included daily hot showers!